Kristina01111000/Drws_site/README.md

 4 element self assessment (With image of the assessment and also a hot link to it on GH):
 Are you interested in seeing how the four elements impact your life?
 Consider trying my 4E Holistic Self Assessment Tool.
 It is a quick (5 minute), FREE, & fun way for you to see your unique balance of nature’s four elements!
 You score each question between 1 and 5 and once completed you will receive a pdf of several graphs showing how the elements balance within you!

-11/7
-- Write some comments for the wellness check chat

   1/23/25
 - Figure out how to work the folders in constant contact, make it less confusing, figure out where archived emails go